PotHix/pothix.github.com/content/post/2019-year-in-review.md

 almost 3 times less time Deep working than Shallow working**, which is not that good.
 This is totally something I have to improve in 2020.

-To give a bit more of context, I consider Deep work any work I can do without distraction.
+To give a bit more of context, **I consider Deep work any work I can do without distraction**.
 Shallow work is the work I do while I have other tabs opened on my browser or while I'm doing something else on the side.

 I think I'm not tracking that as I should.
 Sometimes I'm focused on reading Twist and answering questions, but as it's not coding, I consider it as shallow